 - After you peel, core and slice the apples, it is preferred to blanch them for 1 minute in hot boiling water.
 This is to ensure that the apples will be cooked through.

-- Transfer to a bowl, drizzle with lemon juice, and add the lemon zest if using.
-Follow the recipe instructions from the recipe card to prepare the apple pie filling.
+- Transfer to a bowl, drizzle with lemon juice and add the lemon zest if using.
+Please follow the recipe instructions from the recipe card.

 - Prepare the boiling water canner.
 Heat 2-3 (2 cups each) jars in simmering water until ready for use, but do not boil.
 Make sure the leads are clean.

-- Ladle the hot apple pie filling into the hot jars leaving about 1 inch headspace.
+- Ladle the hot apple pie filling into the hot jars leaving about 1-inch headspace.
 Look for air bubbles and remove them, wipe the rim and jar clean.
-Center lid on jar and apply band until fit is fingertip tight.
+Center lid on the jar and apply band until fit is fingertip tight.

 - Remove jars and completely cool, preferably on a cooling rack.

-Let the filling cool to room temperature first, transfer it to jars or to an airtight container and store in the fridge for 10-14 days.
+Let the filling cool to room temperature first.
+Then, transfer it to jars or to an airtight container and store in the fridge for 10-14 days.

-First, cool the apple pie filling to room temperature.
+First, cool it to room temperature.
 Then, add it to an airtight container, or freezer gallon bags (lay them flat in the freezer).
 You can freeze the filling for up to nine months with minimal loss of flavor.

-- When ready to use, remove the apple pie filling from the freezer, and transfer to the refrigerator to thaw gradually for 24 hours, or you can add it to a sauce pan and heat it up.
+- When ready to use, remove it from the freezer, and transfer to the refrigerator to thaw gradually for 24 hours, or you can add it to a saucepan and heat it up.

 - If you decide to heat it up, and the filling is too watery, mix 2 tablespoons of cornstarch with 2 tablespoons of water in a small bowl until fully dissolved and add the slurry to the apple pie filling.

 - Stir to combine, and let it simmer for 2 minutes until it thickens.
 When the filling will cool off it will thicken more.